Peter Glazebrook

-Peter Glazebrook is a vegetable grower from Halam in Nottinghamshire.
-He holds the world records for the longest beetroot and parsnip, and the heaviest onion, potato, cauliflower, and bell pepper, as well as the largest runner bean leaf.
-The world’s longest beetroot and parsnip measured 21 ft and 19 ft, 5 in respectively; the world’s heaviest onion weighed 18 lb; potato, 11 lb; and the cauliflower, 60 lbs and 6 ft wide.
+Peter Glazebrook is a retired surveyor who later became a vegetable grower from Halam in Nottinghamshire, England.

+He held 15 world records over a 29-year career, including the longest beetroot and parsnip, and the heaviest onion, potato, cauliflower, and bell pepper, as well as the largest runner bean leaf.
+The world’s longest beetroot and parsnip measured 21 ft and 19 ft 5 in respectively; the world’s heaviest onion weighed 18 lb potato, 11 lb and the cauliflower, which weighs 60 lb and is 6 ft in diameter.

-From 2014 until September 2017, Glazebrook also held the world record for the heaviest carrot, weighing in at 20 lbs.
+From 2014 until September 2017, Glazebrook also held the world record for the heaviest carrot, weighing in at 20 lb.
+Glazebrook also lost his world record for the heaviest tomato to Douglas Smith.